Bridport - Dorset

 1855 The necessary Act of Parliament was passed on 5th May to build a railway to link Bridport to Maiden Newton.

-1855 The Bridport News, local newspaper was established.
+1855 The Bridport News, local newspaper was established at 34 West Street.

 1857 On 12th November, The Bridport Railway Company opened its rail link.